jamonterotena/jamonterotena/README.md

 🛤️ I enjoy sharing projects related to my research to support the scientific community, as well as sharing code and tips that have been helpful on my self-learning journey.

+🗺️ Originally from Spain, I have worked as a Science teacher in England driven by my passion for education and I am currently completing my PhD in Germany.
+I speak Spanish, English and German fluently.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jamonterotena&hide=html&theme=tokyonight)